rev-net/memo/pitch.md

 Tokenize funding and revenues to align growth incentives and offset the risks of growing openly-accounted-for organizations.

+### Bottom line

+RRG accumulates $REV and adds value to it in three ways: by making web tools that let anyone browse and participate in revnets, building dev tools that make revnets easier to integrate with, and accelerating new projects as revnets.

+The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
+The fee is used by the $REV revnet to either issue or buyback $REV, depending on which is a better deal.
+RRG receives a portion of these $REV issuance and buybacks as the fees come in.
+(See [$REV](#rev) below).

 ### Pitch to investors

 We’re selling 10% of the company Revnet Research Group at a $50m valuation.